antarctica/lantern/docs/usage.md

 > Record identifiers are intentionally flexible, supporting various catalogue URLs, file names, etc. optionally as a
 > comma and/or space separated list (e.g. `https://example.com/items/123/, 123.json`).
 Run task for supported formats.

+### Setting record issues

+The `gitlab-record` task will:

+- parse and validate `import/*.json` files (ignoring subfolders) as [Records](/docs/models.md#records)
+- prompt interactively for which record to update
+- via an editor, prompt interactively for which GitLab issues to include in the selected record
+  - issues should be listed on separate lines as canonical GitLab issue URLs (not short references)
+  - existing issues will be pre-populated to either append or remove
+- update the [Administrative Metadata](/docs/libraries.md#record-administrative-metadata) in the selected record with the specified issues
+- save the updated record configuration as a JSON file to the `import/` directory

 ### Setting record permissions

 The `restrict-records` task will: